fahdkmsft/azureml-previews/previews/compute-instance-managed-identity/compute-instance-managed-identity.md

 ## Enrolling to private preview

 Contact Roope Astala (roastala), and provide customer use case and Azure subscription ID for allow-listing.

+## Troubleshooting

+If you cannot use managed identity to access data, ensure that:
+ 1. Compute instance has identity enabled.
+On compute instance, check client id environment variable using ```os.environ.get("DEFAULT_IDENTITY_CLIENT_ID")```
+ 2. Managed identity has RBAC permissions to access the storage, such as Storage Blocb Data Reader role.